Legacy-Visuals-Project/Animatium/README.md

 - [X] oldDebugHudTextColor
     - Description: Makes the debug hud text color white again.
     - Type: BOOLEAN
-- [X] fixMirrorArmSwing
-    - Description: Fix the left-arm swing mirroring.
-    - Type: BOOLEAN
 - [X] persistentBlockOutline
     - Description: Always show block outline, no matter the gamemode or state.
     - Type: BOOLEAN

 - [X] alwaysShowSharpParticles
     - Description: Always show the sharpness particles when damaging/hitting an entity.
     - Type: BOOLEAN
 - [X] disableRecipeAndTutorialToasts
     - Description: Disable recipe and tutorial toasts.
     - Type: BOOLEAN
-- [X] disableServerPoseAndBlockingVisualUpdates
-    - Description: Stops the server from updating your pose/animations.
-(Fixes MC-159163)
-    - Type: BOOLEAN
 - [X] showArmWhileInvisible
     - Description: Shows the arm as partially visible whilst invisible, like spectator mode or invisibly effect.
-    - Type: BOOLEAN
-- [X] upMinPixelTransparencyLimit
-    - Description: Makes the minimum 0-transparency value less than or equal to 0.1.
-This fixes textures with invisible pixels that cause issues.
     - Type: BOOLEAN
 - [X] fakeMissPenaltySwing
     - Description: In vanilla Minecraft, if the player has missed their hit, there will be a 10 ms delay on top of the